6 Sources

 Tesla is set to launch a limited robotaxi service in Austin, Texas, using teleoperation technology.
 This article explores the potential and limitations of remote vehicle control in autonomous driving.

-Tesla is poised to introduce its long-awaited robotaxi service in Austin, Texas, as early as Sunday, June 22, 2025.
-The initial deployment will involve approximately 10 Model Y SUVs operating under strict limitations 1.
+Tesla is poised to introduce its long-awaited robotaxi service in Austin, Texas, potentially as soon as Sunday, June 22, 2025.
+The initial rollout will involve approximately 10 Model Y SUVs operating under strict limitations 1.
 CEO Elon Musk has emphasized the company's cautious approach, stating they are being "super paranoid" about safety 2.

-While teleoperation offers significant advantages, it also presents important limitations:
+While teleoperation offers significant advantages, it also faces several critical limitations:

 Source: Economic Times